2024-Arizona-Opportunity-Hack/HaRoRa-PajaritoEnvironmenta-FromMediaOverloadtoSeamlessOrganization/README.md

 -   **Storage Flexibility & Scalability**: Enhancing storage management tools and scalability to support growing media libraries, including the ability to archive files and track storage usage.
 -   **Role-Based Access Control**: Setting up role-based permissions (e.g., admin vs. view-only) to allow secure file sharing and user access management.
 -   **Mobile Accessibility**: Exploring mobile-friendly features to allow customers to manage and access their media library on the go.

+---

+### Features To Add

+- [ ] Filters on Frontend
+- [ ] Solve extraction of Captured Time (if possible, else use today's date)
+- [ ] Photo Credits input
+- [ ] User should be able to add their own folders for syncing
+- [ ] Canvas API
+- [ ] A Page to view all the information about the image, based on dropbox url.
+Information like (Title, Caption, Tags, Photo Credits, EXIF Metadata, etc)